-In 2006, Topten and S.A.F.E. proposed the introduction of an energy label for coffee makers in a contribution at EEDAL conference [12].
-In 2009, the voluntary energy label for residential coffee makers, very similar in nature to the energy label already common for other residential products, was approved [8].
+Switzerland has established a mandatory label for residential coffee makers.
+In 2006, Topten and S.A.F.E. proposed the introduction of an energy label for coffee makers in a contribution at EEDAL conference (Nipkow 2006).
+In 2009, the voluntary energy label for residential coffee makers, very similar in nature to the energy label already common for other residential products, was approved (FEA 2009).
 However, it did not work as anticipated, as only coffee makers in the efficiency classes A and B were labelled.
 Less efficient coffee makers were not declared with the energy label.
 Thus, the goal of providing consumers with better information on energy-efficiency was not sufficiently achieved.

 Shortly after the introduction of the label, in 2010, Topten could provide input for the CECED (now Applia, European Association of home appliance manufacturers)-Working Group TC59X-WG15 with new insights on their testing method.
 It became obvious that the norm discussed was not yet the optimal testing standard for the energy label.
-The work on a new measuring standard began, which eventually concluded with the integration in EN60661:2014 [3].
+The work on a new measuring standard began, which eventually concluded with the integration in EN60661:2014.

 In accordance with SFOE (Swiss Federal Office of Energy), FEA (Swiss Association of Manufacturers of Electric Appliances for residential and commercial use) began working on further developing the existing energy label for residential coffee maker in 2012.
 After many meetings, phone conferences and written correspondence, a consensus was found where all members of CECED agreed on the subsequent procedure, which was presented to SFOE mid 2014.
 CECED agreed to conduct round robin tests, which FEA then was able to present, concluding in a Letter of Intent.
-In there were also the main points described for the adaptation of the energy label for residential coffee makers, such as the scaling from A+++ to D. The work was concluded mid 2015, just in time for the revision of the EnEV (Swiss Energy Directive) [4].
+In there were also the main points described for the adaptation of the energy label for residential coffee makers, such as the scaling from A+++ to D. The work was concluded mid 2015, just in time for the revision of the EnV (Swiss Energy Directive).

-At the same time, Electrosuisse (Swiss Association for Electrical Technology, Energy and Information Technology) conducted a comparison of the two measuring methods, the existing one used for the voluntary energy label and the new method, developed by FEA [14].
-Consequently, in 2015, the energy label for residential coffee makers became mandatory, using the newly developed FEA measuring method.
+At the same time, Electrosuisse (Swiss Association for Electrical Technology, Energy and Information Technology) conducted a comparison of the two measuring methods, the existing one used for the voluntary energy label and the new method, developed by FEA (Schweizer 2014).
+As a consequence, in 2015, the energy label for residential coffee makers became mandatory, using the newly developed FEA measuring method.

-In 2016, Topten conducted a study with comparing measurements using the FEA-measuring norm and EN 60661 [2].
-This was the basis on which the energy label for residential coffee makers was revised as of August 1st 2016, resulting in a new look, a new classification as well as based on the international measuring standard EN60661:2014 [14].
-In addition, also the ErP (Commission Regulation (EU) No 1275/2008 [6] and Commission Regulation (EU) No 801/2013 [7]) was adopted, meaning all coffee makers have to have an auto-shut-off of 30 minutes as factory setting (Commission Regulation (EU) No 801/2013 [7]) that cannot be changed by the user to a longer period.
+In 2016, Topten conducted a study with comparing measurements using the FEA-measuring norm and EN 60661 (Bush et al. 2016).
+This was the basis on which the energy label for residential coffee makers was revised as of August 1st 2016, resulting in a new look, a new classification as well as based on the international measuring standard EN60661:2014 (EnEV 2016).
+In addition, also the ErP (Comission Regulation (EU) No 1275/2008 and Comission Regulation (EU) No 801/2013) was adopted, meaning all coffee makers have to have an auto-shut-off of 30min as factory setting (Commission Regulation (EU) No 801/2013) that cannot be changed by the user to a longer period.